geekabit

 Playable note and octave table

-When I was searching for a table of notes and octaves that is playable as well, I couldn't find one.
+When I was searching for a table of notes and octaves that I can hear as well, I couldn't find one.
 So I did what anyone would do and made one myself.
-It's a useful tool for finding out which octave a note is in.
+It's a useful tool for finding out which octave a note is in, as tuners can sometimes be confused about the octave.

 The playable table is literally a table full of buttons.
 While you can make any table cell, text or other html element clickable with JavaScript, it's best practice to use the html type that closest resembles the intended function.
 This also is best for accessibility.
 So I put a button in each cell.